-- Explore fallen logs and find evidence for various impacts upon them.
+- Explore fallen logs and find evidence for how they are changing.

-- Learn information about log decomposers from Suspect & Evidence cards.
+- Learn information about log decomposers from Cause and Evidence Cards.

 - Use a key to identify evidence of different organisms and other impacts on logs.